CiscoTestAutomation/pyats/docs/cli/pyats_develop.rst

 pyats develop
 =============

+The process of cloning pyATS repositories and putting pyATS packages into development mode can be repetitive and time consuming, especially when working with many packages.
+This is where the `pyats develop` command comes in.
+This command is your one-stop-shop for not only cloning pyATS repositories, but for putting them into development mode too.
+List the packages you want, set the options you'd like, (maybe go make yourself a cup of tea/coffee/cocoa) and let `pyats develop` handle the rest.

-Helper command to ease and expedite the process of cloning pyATS package repositories and putting those packages into development mode.
+The `pyats develop` helper command is designed to ease and expedite the process of cloning pyATS package repositories and putting each of those packages into development mode.
+It checks that all of your pyATS packages are up-to-date, downloads packages (if necessary), puts packages into development mode, and then another check that packages in development mode are up-to-date.

 .. note::

-  This commands requires Github SSH keys if internal Cisco repositories are to be cloned.
+  This commands requires Github SSH keys to be set up if internal Cisco repositories are to be cloned.

 .. code-block:: text